Sgt. Zenon R. Bardowski

 Zenon made his way through the rubble of Hiroshima and, on his own, went to Tokyo.
 Outside of the city, he met up with the 1st U. S. Cavalry.
 He made contact with American troops on September 25, 1945.

 Zenon returned to the United States and was discharged, from the army, on April 12, 1946.
-He married and raised a family.
-He would move to Texas where he passed away on April 19, 2000.
+He married, Raye Bandanish, and raised a family.
+In 1946, a few months after being discharged, he qualified to race in the Indianapolis 500.
+He would later move to Texas where he passed away on April 19, 2000.